 There are many off the shelf CDPs built for various purposes — think Data Warehousing, MarTech, Analytics, Ecommerce, etc. Therefore, they are better at some things than others.
 These tools are great at product placement, selling ads, and storing big data, but associations and societies have a different set of needs and concerns.
 They are serving members and vendors while growing careers, networks and products.
 They don’t have the bandwidth to try to make off the shelf CDPs solve problems they weren’t built to solve.

 Association-Specific CDPs Help Nonprofits Listen… and Serve

 Enter the Next Generation Customer Data Platform.
 We predict a new era where CDPs will be built for specific use cases.
-In this case, your here to learn about CDPs for associatons and societies.
+In this case, you're here to learn about CDPs for associatons and societies.
 This new category of technology tracks data, just like a generic CDP, but they have another layer built for their specific industry.
 For associations and societies, there's a nonprofit-specific activation engine to better grow and engage members and audiences.
 Essentially taking the need for a Data Scientist out of the equation.
 They make it easy for an organization to activate members, subscribers and partners via integrations with each piece of your existing tech stack.
 We've heard some in the associations space call this class of tech "Insight Engines"...
 We just say "CDPs for Associatons!"